tylerbouknight/GoogS/README.md

 ---
 ### Issues/Todos

 - Presents links to nonexistent host sites.
-For example on iOS, there is a link for ‘maps’ results that redirects to nothing.
+For example on iOS, there is a link for “Maps” results that redirects to nothing.
-- After redirect, the first webpage retains the “more from” button - which, of course, presents the same page.
+- After redirect, the first webpage retains the ‘more from’ button - which, of course, presents the same page.

 ### Notes